 Morality and ADHD

 I am a practicing Stoic philosopher.
 I describe that a bit here: My practice of Stoicism (Redux 2021).
 There’s a few articles on ADHD and moral development.
-You will most likely have been stunted in your growth in this area due to how you have been treated, you’ll most likely have a chequered past of bad relationships, potential criminality and substance use – things you attribute to moral failings.
+As an adult you will most likely have been stunted in your growth in this area due to how you have been treated, you’ll most likely have a chequered past of bad relationships, potential criminality and substance use – things you attribute to moral failings.
 It’s kind of essential you learn about this stuff imho – if you already know it that’s fine too.

 Here’s some tough love about your actions – ADHD is NEVER an excuse for abusing others, it can offer an explanation but it’s not an excuse.
 This scene might hurt but you need to understand the importance of accountability – this show is brilliant.